intmus/inttheory22-23/_10-intro-part-writing/b1-part-writing-errors.md

 w:C:I ii V7 I{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

+### Conclusions

 PP8 and PP5 undermine the independence of lines, so you should always avoid them in this style.
-Listen to the following example, and try to locate the parallel perfect fifths aurally before you look through the parts.
-Once you have identified the voices that contain the PP5, try singing the upper of the two voices, and then listen to the example again.
-Do you have a difficult time differentiating the upper voice from the lower of these two voices?
+Unacceptable parallel fifths and octaves occur when two voices have consecutive perfect fifths/octaves and move in parallel motion.
+It is not parallel perfect fifths/octaves if the intervals change voices. (e.g. The first P8/P5 is between the soprano and tenor, but the second P8/P5 is between the soprano and alto.)

+In the first example, there are two examples of parallel perfect octaves:
+- between the soprano and tenor moving from ii<sup>6</sup> to V<sup>7</sup>
+- between the soprano and tenor moving from V<sup>7</sup> to I

+There is a larger underlying issue, however, because a doubling rule was broken on the V<sup>7</sup>.
+Because the third was doubled, you are forced to choose between incorrectly resolving one of the leading tones or undermining the independence of the two voices by locking them into consecutive perfect octaves.

+{% capture ex7 %}X:7
+T:Parallel perfect octaves (PP8)
+M:4/4
+L:1/2
+K:C
+V:1
+[cE] [AD]| [BF] [cE]|]
+V:2 clef=bass
+[C,G,] [F,A,] | [B,G,] [C,C]|]
+w:C:I ii6 V7 I{% endcapture %}
+{% include abc-example.html number="7" abc=ex7 %}

+In the second example, there are two examples of parallel perfect fifths:
+- between the bass and tenor from I to ii
+- between the bass and tenor moving from ii to V<sup>7</sup>

+{% capture ex8 %}X:8
+T:Parallel perfect fifths (PP5)
+M:4/4
+L:1/2
+K:C
+V:1
+[cE] [AF]| [BF] [cE]|]
+V:2 clef=bass
+[C,G,] [D,A,] | [DG,] [C,C]|]
+w:C:I ii V7 I{% endcapture %}
+{% include abc-example.html number="8" abc=ex8 %}

+Parallel perfect fifths and octaves undermine the independence of the individual voices.
+If you repeatedly listen to the the PP5 example repeatedly, you will find it difficult to distinguish the tenor voice from the bass voice.
+This effect would be even more pronounced if the chords were tuned using just intonation, because the upper note will blend into the overtone series of the lower note.

 In summary, you may never have parallel perfect octaves or parallel perfect fifths in this style of music.
 Please note that for an interval to be considered *parallel*, the interval must occur consecutively in the *same* two voices.
 For example, if your first P8 is between the bass and alto, the second P8 must also be in the bass and alto.
 If you find a P8 between the bass and tenor on the second chord, this is acceptable because it does not undermine the independence of the voices.